ll-0013py/VoiceTranslateFlow/README.md

 3. translate Japanese into English (Deepl)
 4. English speech synthesis

-The audio and scripts are output to the output folder.
+The audio and scripts are output to the output folder (If the output folder does not exist, it is automatically generated in the root directory).

 # Preparation
 ## Common to all